DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 16: Sovereign Mind at Work

-#### Chapter 17: The Sovereign Mind at Work - Navigating the Engine

 *The modern workplace became my primary testing ground for everything I'd learned about consciousness and sovereignty.
 It's where the "Engine Protocol" dominates most completely—a system designed for predictable output, not human flourishing.*

 After developing internal sovereignty through the foundational practices, I faced one of the most challenging applications: maintaining conscious choice while operating within systems explicitly designed to extract value from my attention, energy, and compliance.